TopoInVis-Workshop/2024/_pages/index.md

 Previously eight successful workshops have taken place in this workshop series:
 Slovakia in 2005, Germany in 2007, USA in 2009, Switzerland in 2011, USA in 2013,
-Germany in 2015, Japan in 2017, and Sweden in 2019.
-This is the first workshop to be held in conjunction with IEEE VIS.
+Germany in 2015, Japan in 2017, Sweden in 2019, USA in 2019.
+This is the second workshop to be held in conjunction with IEEE VIS.

-To attend TopoInVis, please register through the [IEEE VIS website](http://ieeevis.org/year/2022/info/registration/conference-registration).
+To attend TopoInVis, please register through the [IEEE VIS website](http://ieeevis.org/year/2023/info/registration/conference-registration).